 Your wedding day is not the time to start experimenting.
 For instance, if you’re not used to wearing heels, your wedding day is not the day to start.
 It wouldn’t be a nice sight to see the bride tripping and losing balance or walking like a toddler.
 You need all the comfort you can get.

 If you haven’t fixed artificial eyelashes and nails before, I don’t think it’s a good idea to start on your wedding day as you don’t know how you’d cope with them.

 Also, makeup is supposed to enhance your beauty and not make you a caricature.
 You don’t have to look completely different to be beautiful.
 Just be a beautiful version of you.

 2. Don’t let over-excitement or anxiety make you stay hungry

-In most Nigerian weddings, the groom carries the bride at some point.
+In some African weddings, the groom carries the bride at some point.
 This act requires some level of energy.
 So you need to eat.

 3. Don’t forget to have some foods packed for you and your spouse to eat after the party

 You may not realize how important this is until hunger hits you like a tornado after all the dancing.
 So while you’re caring for your guests, don’t forget yourselves.
 Inform your caterer, event manager or a relative to see to this.

 If you’ll be lodging in a hotel after the party and you prefer to eat at or order food from the hotel restaurant, this may not be important.
 But you may want to have a taste of your wedding menu, don’t you think?

 4. Don’t let distractions interrupt with your joy on your big day